 - Dhokla (Best Besan Dhokla Recipe in Microwave)

-- Tips, tricks and shortcuts – this post also contains tips, tricks and shortcuts which I have learnt along the way to help you save time and make the tastiest dhokla in the most effortless way.
+- Tips, tricks and shortcuts – this post also contains tips, tricks and shortcuts to make the process even easier.

 What is Dhokla?